wasmCloud/wasmcloud.com/community/2022-11-09-community-meeting.md

 ### Agenda

+- Demonstrate new docusaurus homepage with blogs and documentation
-- Discuss and review new homepage
+- Discuss agenda and community meeting notes
+-

 <!--truncate-->